Claude Cowork for business: a secure-adoption guide for Canadian SMBs

-I get a version of that question almost every week now.
+I get a version of that question weekly now.
 According to Statistics Canada, 12.2% of Canadian businesses used AI to produce goods or deliver services by the second quarter of 2025, double the 6.1% of a year earlier.

 The tools arrived faster than the guardrails, and that gap is the whole reason I wrote this guide.
 My aim is to help you say yes to Claude Cowork without losing the thing that keeps regulated clients trusting you.

-Mike Pearlstein, CISSP, MSc AI, is the founder of Fusion Computing, which has managed IT and security for Canadian SMBs across Toronto, Hamilton, and Metro Vancouver since 2012.
+Mike Pearlstein, CISSP, MSc Computer Science (AI), is the founder of Fusion Computing, which has managed IT and security for Canadian SMBs across Toronto, Hamilton, and Metro Vancouver since 2012.

 Key takeaways

-What Claude Cowork actually is, and how it differs from Claude chat
+What is Claude Cowork, explained, and the difference from Claude chat

-Claude Cowork is Anthropic’s agentic AI for knowledge work, built on the same engine as Claude Code and delivered inside the Claude desktop app for macOS and Windows.
+Claude Cowork is Anthropic’s agentic AI for knowledge work.
 A chat window answers questions.
-Cowork completes tasks: it reads and writes local files, runs steps in an isolated virtual machine on your own computer, calls the connectors you approve, and can run on a schedule.
-It reached general availability on April 9, 2026.
+Cowork completes tasks: it reads and writes files, runs steps in an isolated environment on Anthropic’s servers for remote sessions, or in an isolated virtual machine on the member’s device for local sessions, calls the connectors you approve, and can run on a schedule.
+It reached general availability on the macOS and Windows desktop apps on April 9, 2026.
+It now also runs on the web and on mobile, in beta for Team and Enterprise.

 That distinction matters more than it sounds.
 When your bookkeeper pastes a question into Claude chat, the model writes back text.
 When the same person opens Cowork and says “reconcile last month and flag anything odd,” Claude starts opening files, running calculations, and producing a finished spreadsheet.
-According to Anthropic’s release notes, that capability is live on both Mac and Windows and runs on every paid plan.
+According to Anthropic’s release notes, that capability runs on every paid plan.

 I tell clients to picture a sharp new hire who can touch every file you point them at and never asks twice.
-That framing gets owners thinking about access and supervision instead of features.
-It’s the same instinct we bring to any AI services engagement, and it’s why we usually start an AI rollout with a scoping conversation rather than a licence purchase.
+That framing moves the conversation to access and supervision.
+It is why every AI services rollout we run starts with scoping rather than a licence purchase.

 Cowork also connects to the tools small businesses already run.
-Anthropic’s Claude for Small Business package ships prebuilt workflows and native links to QuickBooks, Microsoft 365, Google Workspace, HubSpot, and Docusign.
-That reach is the upside.
-It’s also exactly why scoping the access is step one, the same way we’d scope a custom business AI platform.
+Anthropic’s Claude for Small Business package ships native links to QuickBooks, Microsoft 365, Google Workspace, HubSpot, and Docusign.
+That reach is the upside, and the reason scoping is step one, exactly as with a custom business AI platform.

 Why this matters for Canadian SMBs right now